JuliaLang/julia/doc/src/tutorials/creating-packages.md

        to the popular `tkinter` python package.
 Users are likely to assume an affiliation that does not exist.
-     * It's okay to name a package `HTTP.jl` even though it is unrelated to the popular rust crate `http` because "http" is not a distinctive name.
+     * It's okay to name a package `HTTP.jl` even though it is unrelated to the popular rust crate `http` because in most usages the name "http" refers to the hypertext transfer protocol, not to the `http` python package.
      * It's okay to name a package `AlphaZero.jl` if it provides an implementation of DeepMind's AlphaZero algorithm, even without explicit affiliation with the creators of the AlphaZero algorithm (provided there's no copyright or trademark infringement etc.)